New: Sign-up for Monthly Watering Reminders by texting Tucson WaterWiser to 468311. (must include space)

 Landscapes require care and maintenance to ensure that vegetation stays healthy and disease free.
 Routine maintenance procedures should be performed based on flowering cycle, seasonal growth cycles, and as needed.
 Seasonal maintenance generally includes pruning, fertilizing, adjustment of irrigation scheduling, and applying herbicides/pesticides.
 As-needed maintenance is generally removing/replacing dead and dying plants and damage done due to natural climate-related causes or human accidents.
 This guide provides best management practices and tips for homeowners and professionals alike.

 All plants, even those adapted for our desert climate, have varying water requirements throughout the year.
-Water by the Weather is a watering guideline for landscape professionals and homeowners alike.
-It helps determine the most efficient monthly watering schedule for your landscape, based on plant and soil type.
-Landscape Watering Guidelines , another publication, provides information on determining soil type and watering system components.
+Water by the Weather - Landscape Watering Guidelines is a local watering guideline for landscape professionals and homeowners alike.
+The guide provides information on determining soil type and watering system components and helps determine the most efficient monthly watering schedule for your landscape, based on plant and soil type.

 Resources for helping with plant selection and the watering needs of plants are: